Medical expert of the article

 - Wiskott-Aldrich syndrome;

-- Autoimmune - idiopathic (Werlhof disease) and secondary [with systemic lupus erythematosus (SLE), chronic hepatitis, chronic lymphocytic leukemia, etc.], in newborns due to the penetration of maternal autoantibodies.
+- Autoimmune - idiopathic (Werlhof's disease) and secondary [in systemic lupus erythematosus (SLE), chronic hepatitis, chronic lymphocytic leukemia, etc.] in newborns due to the penetration of maternal autoantibodies.

-- Associated with mechanical damage of platelets: with prosthetics of heart valves, extracorporeal circulation; with nocturnal paroxysmal hemoglobinuria (Marciafawa-Micheli's disease).
+- Associated with mechanical damage to platelets: during heart valve replacement, extracorporeal circulation; during nocturnal paroxysmal hemoglobinuria (Marchiafava-Micheli disease).

-Thrombocytopenia caused by sequestration of platelets: sequestration in hemangioma, sequestration and destruction in the spleen (hypersplenism in Gaucher disease, Felty's syndrome, sarcoidosis, lymphoma, spleen tuberculosis, myeloproliferative diseases with splenomegaly, etc.).
+Thrombocytopenia caused by platelet sequestration: sequestration in hemangioma, sequestration and destruction in the spleen (hypersplenism in Gaucher disease, Felty's syndrome, sarcoidosis, lymphoma, tuberculosis of the spleen, myeloproliferative diseases with splenomegaly, etc.).

-Thrombocytopenia caused by increased consumption of platelets: disseminated intravascular coagulation (DVS) syndrome, thrombotic thrombocytopenic purpura, etc.
+Thrombocytopenia caused by increased platelet consumption: disseminated intravascular coagulation (DIC) syndrome, thrombotic thrombocytopenic purpura, etc.

-- The number of platelets in the blood, which requires correction:
+- The number of platelets in the blood at which correction is necessary:

-Diseases and conditions accompanied by a change in MPV
+Diseases and conditions associated with changes in MPV

 Increase MPV |